 Correct culture will be more expensive.
 There are reasons why the same sized tree might be cheaper than those from a more attentive grower.

-Th graft union is prominent here.
+The graft union is prominent here.
 The rootstock’s flare could be 4”-5” below.
 The zone in-between the flare and graft is full of fine roots growing in potting soil, a result of their up-potting practice.
 When watching the crew plant some of these I saw them tamping the soil with posts packing it in as if they were setting fence posts.

 There are reasons why tree stock.
 Held too long in one pot size may be discounted.
-Be aware that root problems may occur because of handling at a smaller size and be ‘hidden’ by being planted in a larger container without having been corrected.
+Be aware that root problems may occur because of earlier handling at a smaller size and may be ‘hidden’ by being planted in a larger container later without having been corrected.
 History and reputation when buying are important.
 Don’t buy just based on price and availability.

-When one is without an official position, in a community that is largely ignorant of horticultural realities and both good and bad practices…what is one to do.?
-The professionals involved are under no obligation to listen and the ‘clients’, being largely ignorant of what this means down the road, smile and right my concerns off as another one of my fussy complaints.
-At this point it is after the fact.
+When one is without an official position, in a community, that is largely ignorant of horticultural realities and both good and bad practices…what is one to do.?
+The professionals involved are under no obligation to listen and the ‘clients’, being largely ignorant of what this means down the road, smile and write my concerns off as another one of my fussy complaints.
+At this point now it is after the fact.
 The trees were purchased, as imperfect as they are and now they are in the ground.
 Landscaping is a business and the contractor has little incentive to either change things or admit that there might be a problem.
 Doing either will cost them money.
 Doing nothing will cost us, the largely ignorant HOA members in the future.
-Our society lives outside of any effective relationship with the living natural world.
+Our society lives outside of an effective relationship with the living natural world.